Skip to Main Content

 About the Black Queer Studies Collection

-The collection Carry the Word: A Bibliography of Black LGBTQ Books, edited by Steven G. Fullwood, Reginald Harris, and Lisa C. Moore (Redbone Press/Vintage Entity Press, 2007) makes the collection possible and guides the addition of old and new materials.
-Titles already owned by the Libraries are being retroactively added to the collection.
-Additional materials, including books, films and musical recordings, are being added to the collection with subject-designated library funds.
+This academic collection was originally based on the books listed in the bibliography Carry the Word: A Bibliography of Black LGBTQ Books, edited by Steven G. Fullwood, Reginald Harris, and Lisa C. Moore (Redbone Press/Vintage Entity Press, 2007).
+Additional materials, including books, films and musical recordings, are being added to the collection every year.

-The collection grows with annual support from the Center for Women's and Gender Studies, the Department of African and African Diaspora Studies, the Department of English, and the Warfield Center for African and African American Studies.
+The collection grows with annual support from the Center for Women's and Gender Studies, the Department of African and African Diaspora Studies, and the Warfield Center for African and African American Studies.

 Special thanks to Matt Richardson, Lindsey Schell, and K.A.
 Hogan for their work in creating the Black Queer Studies Collection in 2009.
 Read more about how the collection started.